fermmm/group-date/readme/deploying-aws.md

 If connection to the database cannot be established there could be a problem related with Amazon security, specifically with: "Virtual Private Cloud (VPC)" and "Security Groups" [see this page](https://docs.aws.amazon.com/neptune/latest/userguide/security-vpc-setup.html)

 To check if the database connection is working between EC2 (Beanstalk) and Neptune connect using SSH and then follow [these instructions](https://docs.amazonaws.cn/en_us/neptune/latest/userguide/access-graph-gremlin-rest.html).
 The curl command should return something.

+## Migrating database content from Gremlin Server to AWS Neptune

+If you have database content in GraphML (xml) in the database-backups folder and you want to migrate that into Neptune follow these steps:

+1. This repo includes a converter from GraphML to CSV (The format Neptune can import), is [this script they did](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) with an issue fixed.
+To generate a CSV from **database-backups/current.xml** run this command: `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`.
+This will generate 2 CSV files in the same folder, one containing the vertices and one containing the edges.
+Maybe you need to give execution permissions to the file **graphml2csv.py**